If you’re wondering if planes fly in the rain, the answer is yes.

 Note that technically planes can fly under these conditions, but since it’s riskier, airlines prefer not to.
 Usually, when these other weather conditions accompany rainfall, airlines will postpone flights until it clears.

-Can Planes Take off in the Rain?
+Planes Can Take off in the Rain

 Yes, planes can and will generally take off in the rain, assuming no other weather conditions, like thunderstorms or hurricanes, are present.